 Step 1: Where Do You Plan to Have the Wine Cellar Built?

 You can choose to have your wine room built anywhere in your house, but the location of your storage structure can have an impact on the costs of maintaining your cellar in the future.
 Residential cellars should be placed in the coolest and most humid area in your home.
 Most wine storage experts suggest that the most ideal site is in the basement, below grade.
-When choosing where to position your wine cellar, here are some points to keep in mind:
+When choosing where to position your custom wine cellar, here are some points to keep in mind:

 - There has to be proper ventilation in the area.

 - The location should not be directly exposed to sunlight or any heat source.